 But for most of the Nepalis in the US, the Trump administration induces a never-ending anxiety that began the night he was elected.

-Bhinnata Piya vividly remembers how she felt both fear and disappointment on US election night.
-“It was as if my skin had gotten darker and I was less “American” overnight—as if being those things were wrong,” says Piya, who is a data analyst at Vanderbilt University Medical Center in Nashville.
+Sunita Shrestha [name changed] vividly remembers how she felt both fear and disappointment on US election night.
+“It was as if my skin had gotten darker and I was less “American” overnight—as if being those things were wrong,” says Shrestha, who works in a university in Nashville.